Search 1,410 Used Bikes

 • If the engine is reconditioned, ask for evidence, such as a bill or, preferably, a warranty.

 The MOT certificate, which must accompany all motorcycles over three years old, is the evidence of the bike's basic condition on the day of the test.
-Also check old MOT certificates (if the car is more than four years old) to see if there is a consistent story on the mileage.
+Also check old MOT certificates (if the bike is more than four years old) to see if there is a consistent story on the mileage.
 The general rule of thumb is: the more paperwork the better.
 A stamped service book is good, but actual receipts for servicing are better.
 It is not unknown for service books to be faked, so check that the stamps don't all look like they were created on the same day.
 It is far harder to forge receipts.

 next: Checking the bike